cristinae/teaching/MTresearch20/README.md

 ## Objectives

-(Deep) discussion of your own research activities related to machine translation, from technical problems to joint brainstorming on ongoing issues.
+(Informal but deep) discussion of your own research activities related to machine translation, from technical problems to joint brainstorming on ongoing issues.

 ## Notes: